louiss0/forastro/apps/docs/pages/libraries/utilities/miscellaneous.md

 The components below are here to help with using astro.

 :::danger
-Components all come from the `@forastro/utilities/components`
+These components are all server components.
 :::

 :::warning